Scrap metal dealer licences

 - A Basic DBS certificate, which is less than 3 months old, must be submitted with the application.

-- An original Waste Carriers Licence must be submitted with the application.
+- An original Waste Carriers Licence must be submitted with the application (if applicable).

 Your application must be accompanied by a relevant fee (accurate up to 1 April 2024):

 - Site licence application: £260